16 Unmissable Things to do in La Fortuna, Costa Rica

 Stand-up paddleboarding on Lake Arenal

 One of the best ways to enjoy the lake and the beautiful views as well as getting in some adventure and exercise is to go standup paddleboarding.
-Desafio Adventures is one company in the area that offer this service.
-You can find more about the trip here.
+Desafio Adventures the best company in the area that offers this tour.
+Find out more about their trip here.

 White-Water Rafting on the Balsa River